bitterjug/elm-wpc/readme.markdown

   interesting maths for this because sometimes the number of cards arriving will not be equivalent to a whole number of additional rows.

-- [ ] Now I can't add an `onScroll` handler to the element that is scrolling in the page because that is the `<main>` element which is created behind the scenes by `elm-mdl` and it adds its own event handlers to it, but doesn't give me a chance.
+- Now I can't add an `onScroll` handler to the element that is scrolling in the page because that is the `<main>` element which is created behind the scenes by `elm-mdl` and it adds its own event handlers to it, but doesn't give me a chance.

-  Thinking of switching over to [Elm Bootstrap](http://elm-bootstrap.info/getting-started) especially as there is talk on the `elm-mdl` issues of Google switching to polymer like components for the future of Material Design for the web.
+  [x] Thinking of switching over to [Elm Bootstrap](http://elm-bootstrap.info/getting-started) especially as there is talk on the `elm-mdl` issues of Google switching to polymer like components for the future of Material Design for the web.

+  - [ ] That didn't actually work yet because now the `<body>` element is scrolling not the div.
+It doesn't have an id.
+I could give it one in the html I guess but I need the scrolling element to be one I'm generating so I can add an `onScroll` event handler to it.
+So I want to look at the css for the top level of MDL and see how come the body wasn't the scrolling element there.

 - [ ] looks like the timezone bug is back.
 When you go directly to the [Steps](http://localhost:8000/#blog/steps) entry, you get two copies of the